Shotbow/fudawiki-files/hanafuda/games/hachi.md

 title: Hachi
 description: A 2-player hanafuda game with a unique capture mechanic
 published: true
-date: 2021-04-09T21:45:24.062Z
+date: 2021-04-09T21:46:44.895Z
 tags: fishing games, hanafuda games
 editor: markdown
 dateCreated: 2021-04-08T23:17:59.824Z
 ---

 **Hachi** [八, はち *hachi*, lit.
 "Eight"] is a [hanafuda](/en/hanafuda) [game](/en/hanafuda/games) for two players loosely based on [Hana Awase](/en/hanafuda/games/hana-awase), but with several unique characteristics, most notably its capture mechanic.
-In it, cards do not generally capture within their own suit as in other games of the genre, but rather may capture from a specific set of suits.
+In it, cards do not generally capture within their own [suit](/en/hanafuda/suits) as in other games of the genre, but rather may capture from a specific set of suits.
 Based on the similarity between their yaku inventories, it is likely related to the game [Kekoro](/en/hanafuda/games/kekoro).
 # Setup

 > ![6field7hand_setup.png](/hanafuda/6field7hand_setup.png =500x) {.is-success}